An overview of the functions of the kMeter App.

 POWER AND FORCE

 Average power = average power for all reps in set (except pre-reps) both CON and ECC phase.

 CONC peak power = average CON peak power during all CON phases in the set (To see CON peak for every individual rep look at the graph).

 Peak overload % = ECC peak power / CON peak power

 Relative peak power = W / kg or W / lbs body weight

 Average force = Approximated force based on calculations from ROM and power.
 Not to be used between users or exercises but works as an approximation for certain exercises by a certain user.

-Range of motion = how long the the average rep was (in centimeters) over the whole set.
+range of motion = how long the average rep was (in centimetres) over the whole set.